wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff to perform the initial configuration.
+   is only intended to increase confidentiality of the information in the configuration file, not to protect the device itself.

    Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and/or are not widely deployed yet.
+In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisims for firmware / software updates.

    This solution is specifically designed to be a simple method on top of exiting device functionality.
 If devices do not support this new